-The Company protects itself from claims-related losses by reinsuring all claims risk exposure.
-The only line of insurance the Company underwrites is flood insurance associated with the Wright National Flood Insurance Company ("WNFIC"), which is part of our National Programs Segment.
-However, all exposure is reinsured with the Federal Emergency Management Agency ("FEMA") for basic admitted policies conforming to the National Flood Insurance Program.
+The Company protects itself from claims related losses by reinsuring all claims risk exposure.
+The only line of insurance the Company underwrites is flood insurance associated with Wright.
+However, all exposure is reinsured with FEMA for basic admitted policies conforming to the National Flood Insurance Program.
 For excess flood insurance policies, all exposure is reinsured with a reinsurance carrier with an AM Best Company rating of "A" or better.
 Reinsurance does not legally discharge the ceding insurer from the primary liability for the full amount due under the reinsured policies.
-Reinsurance premiums, commissions, expense reimbursement and reserves related to ceded business are accounted for on a basis consistent with the accounting for the original policies issued and the terms of reinsurance contracts.
+Reinsurance premiums, commissions, expense reimbursement and related reserves related to ceded business are accounted for on a basis consistent with the accounting for the original policies issued and the terms of reinsurance contracts.
 Premiums earned and losses and loss adjustment expenses incurred are reported net of reinsurance amounts.
 Other underwriting expenses are shown net of earned ceding commission income.
-The liabilities for unpaid losses and loss adjustment expenses and loss adjustment expenses and unearned premiums are reported gross of ceded reinsurance recoverable.
+The liabilities for unpaid losses and loss adjustment expenses and unearned premiums are reported gross of ceded reinsurance recoverable.